-We operate twelve sawmills in Canada located in B.C., Ontario, Quebec and New Brunswick, one I-Joist plant in Ontario, one value-added remanufacturing plant in Quebec and woodlands management divisions in B.C. and New Brunswick.
-We operate seventeen sawmills in the U.S. located in Washington, Oregon, Georgia, South Carolina, Arkansas, Mississippi, Alabama and Louisiana and one value-added remanufacturing plant in Sumas, Washington.
+We own twelve sawmills in Canada located in B.C., Ontario, Quebec and New Brunswick, one I-Joist plant in Ontario, one value-added remanufacturing plant in Quebec and woodlands management divisions in B.C. and New Brunswick (the two Quebec sawmills and the remanufacturing plant were sold on January 10, 2025).
+We own sixteen sawmills in the U.S. located in Washington, Oregon, Georgia, South Carolina, Arkansas, Mississippi, Alabama and Louisiana and one value-added remanufacturing plant in Sumas, Washington.
 These operations produce a wide range of products for sale in North American and offshore markets.
 The products range from commodity structural lumber through to engineered wood products and specialty products.